-Oxycodone is a narcotic painkiller often prescribed in its pure form for acute, post-operative pain or in a combination with other drugs for moderate pain.
-Oxycodone is found in a number of prescription opioids like OxyContin, Percocet, Percodan, Combunox, Roxiprin, Roxicodone, Endocet, Endodan, and Targiniq ER.
+The history of Oxycodone dates back to 1916, and in the years since, it has certainly left its mark on society.
+Oxycodone is a narcotic painkiller often prescribed in its pure form for acute, post-operative pain or in combination with other drugs for moderate pain.
+Oxycodone is found in some prescription opioids like OxyContin, Percocet, Percodan, Combunox, Roxiprin, Roxicodone, Endocet, Endodan, and Targiniq ER.
 The reason oxycodone is called an “opioid” is because it is manufactured by modifying an organic compound called thebaine, which is found in opium.
 To clarify:

 Opiate: A drug (such as morphine, codeine or heroin) containing or derived from opium or the opium poppy, used to alleviate pain, or induce sleep or euphoria.

 Opioid: A synthetic or semi-synthetic substance producing an opium-like effect, often prescribed for the alleviation of moderate to severe pain; a prescription painkiller in the opiate class.

 NOTE: The words opiate and opioid are often used interchangeably.

 The late 1800s and early 1900s saw an effort to create a non-addictive opioid.
 Heroin, marketed by the Bayer corporation of Germany in the 1890s, was initially at the forefront of this project.
 However, it soon became abundantly clear that heroin was incredibly addictive.

 After heroin’s ban in America, two German scientists created oxycodone.
 It was touted as a non-addictive, semi-synthetic substitute for heroin, morphine, and opium.
 The history of oxycodone goes like this: